 - Startup fees, monthly fees and per-transaction fees vary by merchant.

-- For websites: With so much buying and selling taking place online, it is important to accept online payments.
-Paypal is probably the most frequently used by online businesses, but there are numerous others.
+For websites: With so much buying and selling taking place online, it's important to accept online payments.
 Make it easy for people to pay you.

-- For businesses in the field: Mobile credit card processors are relatively new.
-Not all traditional merchant accounts offer them.
-These let you take payments wherever your smartphone or tablet operates.
+For businesses in the field: Mobile credit card processors let you take payments wherever your smartphone or tablet operates.
 These are becoming a necessity for food trucks, repairmen, and street vendors.
 The processing and fee structure is very similar to a traditional merchant account service provider.

 Payment solutions for your business.